-- Location and Density: Developments at or above four storeys with a net density threshold of 35 dwellings per hectare or higher, located in the five National Planning Framework cities.
-These are; Dublin, Cork, Limerick, Galway, and Waterford; - 2.
-Planning and Unit Size: Croí Cónaithe (Cities) will apply to proposals of a minimum of 40 units and upwards (as individual developments or a phase(s) of a wider development).
+- 1. Location and Density: Developments at or above four storeys with a net density threshold of 35 dwellings per hectare or higher, located in the five National Planning Framework cities. aligned to the Metropolitan Areas2.
+These are; Dublin, Cork, Limerick, Galway, and Waterford. - 2.
+Planning and Unit Size: Croí Cónaithe (Cities) will apply to proposals of a minimum of 20 units and upwards (as individual developments or a phase(s) of a wider development).
 Full grant of planning approval must be in place at the time of submission.
-Apartment blocks must not have commenced construction at the time of submission or prior to entering into a Designation and Development Agreement with the Housing Agency.
-For clarity, un-commenced apartment blocks in multi-phased developments (where phases are under construction or partially completed) will be eligible.
+Apartment blocks must not have commenced construction at the time of submission or prior to entering into a Designation and Development Agreement with the Housing Agency3.
+For clarity, uncommenced apartment blocks in multi-phased developments (where phases are under construction or partially completed) will be eligible. - 3.
+Viability Gap Support: Croí Cónaithe (Cities) is designed to fund a viability gap between the delivery cost of eligible apartments and the open market sale price of the apartment to Eligible Purchasers.